 If Star Wars: A New Hope led to a resurgence of science fiction storytelling in Hollywood.
 Then The Empire Strikes Back led to the creation of the onscreen saga.
 Taking the imagination and energy of the first instalment and injecting it with character development, love and diversity.
 In turn creating so much more than a sequel, as it expanded the Star Wars universe.
 While also embedding the Skywalker story that would go on to create a whole saga of adventures.
-Therefore, without Empire there may have never been the universe of films, TV and media we now take for granted.
+Therefore, without Empire, there may have never been the universe of films, TV and media we now take for granted.

 However, The Empire Strikes Back did not come into being without significant risk to George Lucas.
 Who chose to fund the film himself rather than use the usual studio system.
 Ensuring he maintained complete creative control in the process of filmmaking.
-While in turn placing the very future of his fledgling Lucasfilm on the chopping block.
+While in turn placing the very future of his fledgeling Lucasfilm on the chopping block.

 After the success of Star Wars audience expectations of the sequel were riding high, as was the potential for further merchandising revenue.
 But in order to deliver against these expectations, The Empire Strikes Back would need to push the boundaries of special effects even further.
 While also building the story of Luke, Han, Leia and Vader into something truly epic.
-No easy feet for any film, and one that very few movies prior to Empire had achieved; The Godfather Part II the only notable exception.
-However, Lucas believed in the project, despite its darker story and focus on Empire above rebellion.
+No easy feat for any film, and one that very few movies prior to Empire had achieved; The Godfather Part II the only notable exception.
+However, Lucas believed in the project, despite its darker story and focus on the Empire above rebellion.
 Passing directing duties to Irvin Kershner to ensure he could concentrate on the evolution of ILM and the special effects work needed.

 The end result would divide public opinion on its release in 1980.
 With universal praise for the outstanding special effects work dovetailed with both positive and mediocre critical reviews.
 Something that is hard to believe when you look at Kershner and Lucas’ masterpiece forty years later.
 But equally something that has also haunted the recent middle picture of the sequels The Last Jedi.
 A film that very much took its cue from Empires structure.

 In fact, when Return of the Jedi hit screens a few years after Empire, many praised the return to form of the third chapter.
 Almost choosing to forget that The Empire Strikes Back had even been released.
 Something that equally translated to the growing VHS video market here in the UK, where both Star Wars and Return of the Jedi were made available long before Empire.
 And yet in the proceeding years, it is The Empire Strikes Back that has risen to the top of the saga.
 Becoming a firm favourite among fans and the wider general public.
-Its darker focus and character building narrative finally receiving the praise it so duly deserved.
-Of course that does not mean Empire flopped at the box office, in fact adjusting for inflation it is still the second highest grossing sequel of all time.
+Its darker focus and character-building narrative finally receiving the praise it so duly deserved.
+Of course, that does not mean Empire flopped at the box office, in fact adjusting for inflation it is still the second highest-grossing sequel of all time.